 Hyperactivity in certain areas of the brain is consistently correlated with OCD symptoms.

-Researchers at Yale School of Medicine found that neurofeedback normalized brain activity in the brains of OCD patients.
-(57)
+Researchers at Yale School of Medicine found that neurofeedback normalized brain activity in OCD patients.

-Tapping, also known as Emotional Freedom Technique or EFT, is an effective technique for reducing anxiety of all kinds.
+The Emotional Freedom Technique, also known as “tapping” or EFT, is an effective technique for reducing anxiety of all kinds.

-While I’ve seen dozens of scientific studies to support tapping for anxiety, I haven’t found any studies specifically on the benefits of tapping for OCD.
-(58)
+While I’ve seen several dozen scientific studies to support tapping for anxiety, I haven’t found any studies specifically on the benefits of tapping for OCD.

-But I have read a few promising case studies presented by health care professionals.
-(59)
+But I have read a few promising OCD case studies presented by psychotherapist David Lake, MD.

-Brad Yates is an internationally recognized leader in the use of tapping.
+Brad Yates is an internationally recognized leader in the therapeutic use of tapping.

-If you are already familiar with tapping, you can follow along in this video now.
+If you are already familiar with tapping, follow along with Yates in this YouTube video.

 Where to Find Drug-Free Professional Help for OCD

-If you think you can benefit from professional help, the International OCD Foundation has a directory where you can find therapists, clinics, and support groups that specialize in treating OCD with therapy.
+If you think you might benefit from professional help, the International OCD Foundation has a directory where you can find therapists, clinics, and support groups that specialize in treating OCD.

 Also, check out our Mental Health Resources Guide where you’ll find directories of alternative mental health resources that specialize in drug-free protocols for OCD and other mental health disorders.